 The PC version demonstrates massive texture quality reduction.
 You can see the box looks about the same in the Dreamcast and Gamecube versions, but loses a lot of detail in the PC version:

-In conclusion, it is safe to say this level didn’t suffer too much in the Dreamcast-Gamecube transition in comparison with other levels.
+In conclusion, it is safe to say this level didn’t suffer as many issues in the Dreamcast-Gamecube transition as some other levels.
 Some issues seen in this level are general issues with SADX rather than level-specific problems.
 As Lost World didn’t have complex lighting or special effects, there wasn’t much the developers could break in it (but when there was, they did – like the mirror room in the PC version or ceiling lights in Act 1).
 You can play the original Dreamcast version of this level (which fixes issues with the mirror room, particles etc.) on PC with the Dreamcast Conversion mod.
 Find out more in the section on fixing the PC version of SADX.